Ministry of Prayer

 Prayer also plays a key role in our Lord’s Day worship services.
 We begin our services with a prayer of invocation — that is, a prayer asking for the Lord’s presence to enter in among His people as they gather to worship and glorify Him.
-A little further along in the service, we again go before the Lord and prayerfully confess, asking Him to remove our many sins, by placing them under the blood of Jesus our Saviour.
+A little further along in the service, we again go before the Lord and prayerfully confess, asking Him to remove our many sins, by placing them under the blood of Jesus our Savior.
 We also bow before God’s gracious throne during the service to pray on behalf of various praises, needs, and requests related to our congregation, Christ’s Church worldwide, and for our local, state, and national situation.

 Our ministers employ prayer just before they begin their sermons, in order to ask for God’s blessing upon the preaching of His Word.
 The sermon is usually concluded with prayer as well — asking the Lord to bless His Word and its proclamation to the hearts and minds of those who heard it read, explained, and applied to them.
 The effectiveness of any effort to preach the Good News of Jesus Christ is dependent upon the work of God through the Holy Spirit within the hearts of those He chooses to affect.
 This process demands that our ministers earnestly seek God in prayer — before, during, and after the Word is delivered.